rsait/ORdensity/README.md

 ## Introduction

 An important issue in microarray data is to select, from thousands of genes, a small number of informative differentially expressed (DE) genes that may be key elements for a disease.
 If each gene is analyzed individually, there is a big number of hypotheses to test and a multiple comparison correction method must be used.
 Consequently, the resulting cut-off value may be too small.
 Moreover, an important issue is the selection’s replicability of the DE genes.
 The package ORdensity is designed to obtain a reproducible selection of DE genes by the method presented in \[1\], which is not a gene-by-gene approach.
 The core function 'findDEgenes' provides three measures related to the concepts of outlier and density of false positives in a neighbourhood, which allow identify the DE genes with high classification accuracy.
 The first measure is an index called OR and previously introduced in \[2, 3\]; the other two measures called FP and dFP were introduced in \[1\].
-Additional functions provided in this package like 'preclusteredData' and 'plotFPvsOR' facilitate exploring and understanding the results.
+Additional functions provided in this package like 'preclusteredData' and 'plot' facilitate exploring and understanding the results.
 As, working with large datasets, long execution times and great computational efforts are required, parallelization strategies were used to perform the analysis in a short time.

 ## References